board of directors

 Swanellie Paulin (she/her) is a financial advisor with Edward Jones who is passionate about teaching her clients the importance of building wealth, understanding their relationship with money, and closing the wealth gap.Part of her process of building her client’s generational wealth focuses on getting them to dive into their relationship with money.
 Because of her unprecedented dedication to clients, Edward Jones has awarded her the Partner’s Award, Field Trainer Award, and Pioneer Award.

 For seven years Nakashia (she/her) traveled the world as a U.S. diplomat, advocating for equality, access to social services, and basic human rights.
+She was named the Department of State’s 2016 Human Rights Officer of the Year.
 In October 2017, she returned to the United States to continue this work in our healthcare and food systems.